Signposting + Directories

 Health and Wellbeing Board (HWB):

-For an explanation of the role of the HWB read this document on the DoH website.
+For an explanation of the role of the HWB read this document.

 Locally there are four HWBs one each for Staffordshire, Shropshire, Stoke on Trent and for Telford and Wrekin.